z1996xm/BIGTREETECH/docs/M4P.md

 ### **ADXL345 Accelerometer**

-<p>Refer to here: https://www.klipper3d.org/Measuring_Resonances.html, We can refer to the following<br> wiring and configuration when connecting to the M4P motherboard</p>
+<p>Refer to here: https://www.klipper3d.org/Measuring_Resonances.html, We can refer to the following wiring and configuration when connecting to the M4P motherboard</p>

 <img src=img/M4P/M4P_ADXL345.png width="600" />